TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/004 DAO Implementations.md

 Notice the 2nd type parameter is changed from e.g. `UserFileDao` to `UserEfcDao`.

+That's it.
+We have now "removed" the FileData component, and we are using EfcDataAccess instead.

 ## Test Dependencies
 Now, the above code in the WebAPI/Program.cs was the only place, where anything _outside_ the FileData component referenced code _inside_ the FileData component.
 We have now completely detached this component from the system.